thegetty/scores/content/11/commentary.md

 ## Notes {.notes-heading}

-[^1]: Allan Kaprow, “The Legacy of Jackson Pollock” (1958), in idem, *Essays on the Blurring of Art and Life*, ed.
+[^1]: Allan Kaprow, “The Legacy of Jackson Pollock” (1958), in *Essays on the Blurring of Art and Life*, ed.
 Jeff Kelley (Berkeley: University of California Press, 2003), 1–9; and Allan Kaprow, *Assemblages, Environments, and Happenings* (New York: Harry N. Abrams, 1966), 157–65.

-[^2]: Allan Kaprow, “Nontheatrical Performance” (1976), in idem, *Essays on the Blurring of Art and Life*, 173.
+[^2]: Allan Kaprow, “Nontheatrical Performance” (1976), in *Essays on the Blurring of Art and Life*, 173.

 [^3]: Kaprow explains: “My choice of the word ‘Happening’ was intended to neutralize art and to suggest the possibility of a consciousness and mode of action unencumbered by associations with either any art or other profession.
 Once I saw that it acquired stereotypical meanings which only got in the way of that consciousness, I adopted Michael Kirby’s word ‘Activity’ as an alternative.”
 Allan Kaprow, “Easy Activity,” in *Art Studies for an Editor: 25 Essays in Memory of Milton S. Fox* (New York: Harry N. Abrams, 1975), 177.
 Michael Kirby was a drama professor at New York University and editor of *Happenings: An Illustrated Anthology* (New York: E. P. Dutton, 1965).